Rules & Regulations

 b.

 All league sessions must be bowled as scheduled unless authorized to "pre-bowl" by League Administration.
 All teams must bowl the final session of each half of a season - there are no pre-bowls for that session.
+No subs can be used on the final position round day.
 There are no makeups after a scheduled date.
-If a whole team miss occurs on any given date without extreme cause, they forfeit that session's games and any points and must pay their regular dues plus a $2.00 late fine per bowler.
+If a whole team miss occurs on any given date without extreme cause, they forfeit that session's games and any points and must pay their regular dues plus a $2.50 late fine per bowler.

 c.